 Komitas Chamber Music House, Yerevan, 18 October 2021

-In Dialogue with Three Madrigals of Gesualdo for wind quintet sets forth three distinct ways of discovering Gesualdo from a modern point of view.
-Each of the three parts of the piece draw on material from a madrigal from Gesualdo’s Book VI, often unfurled in a pulverized or disintegrated fashion.
+In Dialogue with Three Madrigals of Gesualdo for wind quintet presents three distinct ways of encountering Gesualdo from a modern perspective.
+Each of the three parts of the piece draws on material from a madrigal from Gesualdo’s Book VI, often unfurled in a pulverized or disintegrated fashion.
 The first part features rapid motifs with pitch material based on ‘Beltà poi che t’assenti’ and its characteristic intonation hidden in between recurrent verticalities and horizontalities with sudden outbursts of more recognizable quotations as well.
-The second part is seemingly calmer in nature, beginning with an exact quotation of the introductory chords of ‘Già piansi nel dolore’, whereon evolves a gradual and elaborate harmonic mutation which grows to hold in intensity and dramatism even at ppp.
-The final part is mainly inspired from Gesualdo’s chromaticism.
-It begins with a diatonic texture wherein sparkle chromatic descents with all the instruments of the quintet.
-At times, chords from ‘Io pur respiro in così gran dolore’ surface, eventually ushering to the piece’s chromatic fade out.
+The second part is seemingly calmer in nature, beginning with an exact quotation of the introductory chords of ‘Già piansi nel dolore’, upon which evolves a gradual and elaborate harmonic mutation that grows to hold in intensity and dramatism even at ppp.
+The final part is mainly inspired by Gesualdo’s chromaticism.
+It begins with a diatonic texture in which sparkling chromatic descents are heard from all the instruments of the quintet.
+At times, chords from ‘Io pur respiro in così gran dolore’ surface, eventually ushering in the piece’s chromatic fade out.